Company history

 Robert Manners

-Robert Manners, a qualified civil engineer brought a modern dynamic approach to the business.
-The 1980s and 1990s again brought expansion and saw the company develop close links with the Local Authorities, the NHS and schools across the region.
+Robert Manners, a qualified civil engineer, brought a modern and dynamic approach to the business.
+The 1980s and 1990s again brought expansion and saw the company develop close links with local authorities, the NHS and schools across the region.

 The early years of the new century brought further growth and in 2005, we relocated from our original Victorian premises in Peel Street to new modern offices and workshops on South Church Enterprise Park.